deepmodeling/tbplas/tbplas/lindhard/README.en.md

 # Lindhard

 #### Description
-Calculating polarization function and dielectric function by using Lindhard function with Tipsi
+Calculating polarization function and dielectric function by using Lindhard function with TBPlaS

 #### Software Architecture
 Software architecture description